 - Next steps or strategy – what is our plan for further developing our startup?
 Important milestones and projections?

 - Summary, ask or call to action – remind the listeners who you are, what you are doing and what makes your idea special.
-If you want them to invest in you
+Your call to action, if you have one.

 But be aware, that this structure might not be suitable for shorter 2-3 minute pitches.
 Also be aware that you do not need to give equal amount of time for each point.
 Only give time to those that really matter in persuading the listener to support your team.